-A. With such funds as are appropriated by the General Assembly, the Department of Education shall develop a school academic review process and monitoring plan designed to assist schools rated Partially Accredited in the following categories: (i) Improving School-Pass Rate; (ii) Improving School-Graduation and Completion Index; and (iii) Warned School.
+- 8 VAC 20-131-310.
+Action requirements for schools that are Accredited with Warning or Accreditation Withheld/Improving School Near Accreditation. - A. With such funds as are appropriated by the General Assembly, the Department of Education shall develop a school academic review process and monitoring plan designed to assist schools rated as Accredited with Warning.
 All procedures and operations for the academic review process shall be approved and adopted by the board.

-Schools rated Partially Accredited in the following categories: (i) Improving School-Pass Rate; (ii) Improving School-Graduation and Completion Index; and (iii) Warned School must undergo an academic review in accordance with guidelines adopted by the board and prepare a school improvement plan as required by subsection F of this section.
+Schools rated Accredited with Warning or Accreditation Withheld/Improving School Near Accreditation must undergo an academic review in accordance with guidelines adopted by the board and prepare a school improvement plan as required by subsection F of this section.

-B. Any school that is rated Partially Accredited: Warned School-Pass Rate because of pass rates in English or mathematics shall adopt a research-based instructional intervention that has a proven track record of success at raising student achievement in those areas as appropriate.

-- C. The superintendent and principal shall certify in writing to the Board of Education that such an intervention has been adopted and implemented. - D. The board shall publish a list of recommended instructional interventions, which may be amended from time to time. - E. Adoption of instructional interventions referenced in subsections B and D of this section shall be funded by eligible local, state, and federal funds. - F. A three-year School Improvement Plan must be developed and implemented, based on the results of an academic review of each school that is rated Partially Accredited in the following categories: (i) Improving School-Pass Rate; (ii) Improving School-Graduation and Completion Index; and (iii) Warned School, upon receipt of notification of the awarding of this rating and receipt of the results of the academic review.
+- B. Any school that is rated Accredited with Warning in English or mathematics shall adopt a research-based instructional intervention that has a proven track record of success at raising student achievement in those areas as appropriate. - C. The superintendent and principal shall certify in writing to the Board of Education that such an intervention has been adopted and implemented. - D. The board shall publish a list of recommended instructional interventions, which may be amended from time to time. - E. Adoption of instructional interventions referenced in subsections B and D of this section shall be funded by eligible local, state, and federal funds. - F. A three-year School Improvement Plan must be developed and implemented, based on the results of an academic review of each school that is rated Accredited with Warning or Accreditation Withheld/Improving School Near Accreditation upon receipt of notification of the awarding of this rating and receipt of the results of the academic review.
 The plan: - 1.
 Shall be developed with the assistance of parents and teachers and made available to the public; - 2.
 Must include the components outlined in subsection G of this section; and - 3.
-Must be approved by the division superintendent and the local school board and be designed to assist the school in meeting the student achievement standard to be Fully Accredited as outlined in 8VAC20-131-300. - G. The improvement plan shall include the following: - 1.
-A description of how the school will meet the requirements to be Fully Accredited, for each of the years covered by the plan; - 2.
+Must be approved by the division superintendent and the local school board and be designed to assist the school in meeting the student achievement standard to be Fully Accredited as outlined in 8 VAC 20-131-300. - G. The improvement plan shall include the following:

+- 1. A description of how the school will meet the requirements to be Fully Accredited, for each of the years covered by the plan; - 2.
 Specific measures for achieving and documenting student academic improvement; - 3.
-A description of the amount of time in the school day devoted to instruction in the core academic areas; - 4.
+A description of the amount of time in the school day devoted to instruction in the core academic areas: - 4.
 Instructional practices designed to remediate students who have not been successful on SOL tests; - 5.
-Intervention strategies designed to prevent further declines in student performance and graduation rates; - 6.
+Intervention strategies designed to prevent further declines in student performance; - 6.
 Staff development needed; - 7.
 Strategies to involve and assist parents in raising their child's academic performance; - 8.
 The need for flexibility or waivers to state or local regulations to meet the objectives of the plan; and - 9.
 A description of the manner in which local, state, and federal funds are used to support the implementation of the components of this plan.